About Western State

 Beautiful Southern California

-Western State’s campus is located in Fullerton, a suburban college town in Orange County, 30 miles south of Los Angeles and 100 miles north of San Diego.
+Western State’s campus is located in Irvine, a suburban college town in Orange County, 30 miles south of Los Angeles and 100 miles north of San Diego.
 While located close to Orange County’s legal, technology, finance, and business centers, the campus is surrounded by attractive residential communities and is within commuting distance of Los Angeles as well as the Inland Empire.
 Western State law students and graduates have access to opportunities at nearby courts, private firms, public agencies and businesses throughout the Southland.

 Orange County attractions also include Disneyland, Knott’s Berry Farm and national sports teams like the Angels and the Ducks.
 Southern California’s climate and beauty make it a highly desirable place to study, live and work.